Patrick-Cole/pygmi/README.rst

 They can be obtained from the `website <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_ by Christoph Gohlke.

-You may also need to install the `Microsoft Visual C++ 2015 Redistributable <https://www.visualstudio.com/downloads/download-visual-studio-vs#d-visual-c>`_.

 Linux
 -----
 Linux normally comes with python installed, but the additional libraries will still need to be installed.
-One convenient option is to install the above libraries through `Anaconda Python <http://continuum.io/downloads>`_.
+One convenient option is to install the above libraries through `Anaconda Python <https://www.anaconda.com/`_.

 Anaconda
 --------
 Anaconda users are advised not to use pip since it can break PyQt5.
 However, two packages are installed only by pip, so a Conda environment should be created.
 The process to install is as follows:

    conda create -n pygmi python=3.7

+   conda activate pygmi

    conda install pyqt